-Through unprecedented collaboration, Children’s Home Society of South Dakota and the Center for the Prevention of Child Maltreatment at USD were able to bring ACEs training to South Dakota professionals and to develop ACE Master Trainers in our state.
-The first cohort of ACEs & Resiliency Fellows met January 24-25, 2018, in Rapid City, South Dakota.
+Through unprecedented collaboration, Children’s Home Society of South Dakota and the Center for the Prevention of Child Maltreatment at USD were able to bring ACEs training to South Dakota professionals and to develop ACE Interface Master Trainers in our state.
+Supporting through funding from the South Dakota Department of Health, the first cohort of SD ACEs & Resiliency Fellows met January 24-25, 2018, in Rapid City, South Dakota.

 Twenty-six individuals from multiple sectors across the state were selected to participate in a training and learning community focused on building self-healing communities.
 Participants spent two days with Dr. Robert Anda, Laura Porter, and Kathy Adams learning about the impacts of trauma, the ACE study, and how to support positive change within a community.

 After two intense days, fellows returned home with the tools they need to bring ACEs training back to their communities.
 We are excited to get this message out across our state.
 If you interact with humans, you need ACEs training!
 Contact us to learn more about how to get this FREE training in your community.

 ACEs: A Public Health Concern

 Adverse childhood experiences (ACEs) are stressful or traumatic events that happen in childhood.
 ACEs include abuse, neglect and household dysfunction.
 The CDC Division of Violence Prevention, in partnership with Kaiser Permanente, conducted a landmark study from 1995 – 1997 with more than 17,000 participants regarding ACEs.
 The ACEs study reveals staggering proof of the health, social, and economic risks that result from childhood trauma.